FarshidNooshi/FarshidNooshi/README.md

 # About me

-I am a Software Engineer with a history of working in the software industry.
-I am Skilled in Java, C#, Python, C++, Machine Learning, Deep Learning and ElasticSearch.
-I have a Continuing Bachelor's degree focused in Computer Engineering from the Amirkabir University of Technology(Tehran Polytechnic).
-I am currently focused on learning more about *artificial intelligence* problems and how to solve them properly, I am also very interested in implementing different software tools and I am currently working as a software developer and a member of a team of skilled software engineers at Mohaymen ICT group on developing a software tool for data science.
+I am a Full-time Computer Engineering Student at the Amirkabir University of Technology(Tehran Polytechnic) and a Part-time Software Engineer with a history of working in the software industry.
+I am Skilled in Java, C#, Python, C++, Machine Learning, Deep Learning, and ElasticSearch.
+I am currently focused on learning more about *artificial intelligence* problems and how to solve them correctly, I am also very interested in implementing different software tools, and I am currently working as a software developer and a member of a team of skilled software engineers at Mohaymen ICT group on developing a software tool for data science.
-It will be my pleasure to help everyone with thier problems based on my codes and knowledge.
+I will be pleased to help everyone with their problems based on my codes and knowledge.

 ## My github account information is as follow: